 Open Access Policy

-The "Theory and practice of metallurgy" journal is an Open Access journal.
+The "Theory and practice of metallurgy" journal is a Diamond Open Access Journal.
 All its content is available free of charge.

 Users can read, download, copy, distribute, print, search the full text of articles, as well as to establish HTML links to them, without having to seek the consent of the author or publisher.